merv1n34k/sgffp/README.md

 ## File structure

-The file is a Type-Length-Value format, which is also partially compress it's block (e.g. history node/tree) with LZMA. (see documentation in the acknowledgment section)
+The file is a Type-Length-Value format, which also partially has compressed blocks (e.g. history node/tree) with LZMA. (see documentation in the acknowledgment section for some insights)

-Currently it looks like this:
+Currently file structure looks like this:

 ```bash
 # file structure table